-1. THE GRANT APPLICATION SYSTEM
+A. THE GRANT APPLICATION SYSTEM

-Once your LOI is approved in proposalCentral, an application will be created for you.
-The application is in the active proposals section of your proposalCentral account.
+Once your LOI is approved in ProposalCentral, an application will be automatically created in the active proposals section of your ProposalCentral account.

-Electronic Submission Portal: Once you reach proposalCentral, follow the instructions to login/register.
+Electronic Submission Portal: Once you reach ProposalCentral, follow the instructions to login/register.
 Once logged-in, the application should be visible under the "Proposals" section.